A Study To Evaluate The Effectiveness And Safety Of Apraglutide In Adults With Short Bowel Syndrome And Intestinal Failure

 • Signed informed consent for this trial prior to any trial specific assessment.

-• CIC remaining and neither jejunostomy nor ileostomy with the latest intestinal resection being at least 12 months prior to screenin ; OR
+• ≥ 50% CIC remaining and no stoma with the latest intestinal resection being at least 12 months prior to Screening; OR

-• Jejunostomy or ileostomy with the latest intestinal resection being at least 6 months prior to screening.
+• Jejunostomy or ileostomy (< 200 cm from duodeno-jejunal flexure, based on available medical/surgical records) with the latest intestinal resection being at least 6 months prior to Screening.

 • Parenteral support requirement of at least 3 days per week as assessed before Screening and at the time of randomization.

-• Willingness to adhere to an individual pre-defined drinking menu and urine measurements during the 48-hour fluid balance periods.
+• Willingness to adhere to an individual pre-defined drinking menu and urine measurements during the 48-hour measuring periods.

 • Age ≥ 18 years at Screening.

-• Women of childbearing potential must agree to practice effective contraception and to use a highly effective method of contraception during the trial and for 4 weeks after the EOT visit.
-Such methods include combined (estrogen and progestogen containing) hormonal contraception associated with inhibition of ovulation (oral, intravaginal, transdermal); progestogen-only hormonal contraception associated with inhibition of ovulation (oral, injectable, implantable); intrauterine device, intrauterine hormone-releasing system, bilateral tubal occlusion, vasectomized partner.
-To be considered sterilized or infertile, females must have undergone surgical sterilization (bilateral tubectomy, hysterectomy or bilateral ovariectomy) or be post-menopausal (defined as at least 12 months amenorrhea without an alternative medical cause; may be confirmed with follicle-stimulating hormone test if there is doubt).
-Women who do not engage in heterosexual intercourse will be allowed to join the trial without contraception following a thorough discussion with the Investigator to determine if this is feasible for the subject.
-The following methods are not considered acceptable methods of contraception: calendar, ovulation, symptothermal, post-ovulation methods, withdrawal (coitus interruptus), spermicides only, and the lactational amenorrhea method.
+• Women of childbearing potential must agree to practice effective contraception and to use a highly effective method of contraception during the trial and for 4 weeks after the End of Trial (EOT) Visit.
+Such methods include: combined (estrogen and progestogen containing) hormonal contraception associated with inhibition of ovulation (oral, intravaginal, transdermal); progestogen-only hormonal contraception associated with inhibition of ovulation (oral, injectable, implantable); intrauterine device, intrauterine hormone-releasing system, bilateral tubal occlusion, vasectomized partner.
+To be considered sterilized or infertile, females must have undergone surgical sterilization (bilateral tubectomy, hysterectomy or bilateral ovariectomy) or be post-menopausal (defined as at least 12 months amenorrhea may be confirmed with follicle-stimulating hormone test if there is doubt).

 Exclusion Criteria:

-• Constipation which is not adequately managed by dietary recommendations, laxatives or cathartic medications.
+• Severe constipation which is also not managed by dietary recommendations, laxatives or cathartic medications.

-• Central venous catheter sepsis experienced within the previous 2 months prior to and during screening or a catheter infection requiring the use of systemic antibiotics within 30 days prior to Screening.
+• Central venous catheter sepsis experienced within the previous 8 weeks, prior to screening and randomization, or use of antibiotics within the last 30 days due to catheter infection.

-• Radiation enteritis, scleroderma or residual evidence of intestinal dysmotility, including pseudo-obstruction and Hirschsprung’s disease, coeliac disease, refractory or tropical sprue.
+• Radiation enteritis, scleroderma or other condition of intestinal dysmotility, coeliac disease, refractory or tropical sprue.

 • Child-Pugh scale Class C.

-• Positive results for human immunodeficiency virus (HIV), hepatitis A, B and/or C tests at the Screening Visit 4.
+• Positive results for human immunodeficiency virus, hepatitis A, B and/or C tests.*

-• Dubject not capable of understanding or not willing to adhere to the trial visit schedules and/or other protocol requirements;
+• Subject not capable of understanding or not willing to adhere to the trial visit schedules and other protocol requirements.

-** Subjects recovered from hepatitis B or C can be enrolled; i.e., they have markers of the infection, but the viral load is undetectable.
+• * Subjects recovered from hepatitis A, B or C can be enrolled; i.e., they have markers of the infection, but the viral load is equal to zero.
 Subjects with evidence of an acute or chronically active hepatitis B or C infection should be excluded.
-If a subject has a positive HAV IgM, this would indicate an acute infection and the subject is ineligible. but he/she may be eligible for re-screening after recovery.

 Participating Mayo Clinic locations